 ISA 570 deals with the going concern assumption.
 ISA 560 deals with subsequent events more broadly.
 There is overlap: going concern indicators may be discovered during the subsequent events review (ISA 560), and ISA 570 specifically requires the auditor to consider events up to the date of the auditor’s report.

-• IAASB Handbook 2024 — The authoritative source for the complete ISA 570 (Revised) text, including all application material.
+• IAASB Handbook 2024: ISA 570 (Revised) full text.
+The authoritative source including all application material.